The Hidden Cost of Network Blind Spots & How ITOM Software Can Fix It?

 With built-in support for NetFlow, config management, firewall analysis, server health, and storage metrics, teams get an integrated view.
 That means faster resolution, lower MTTR (Mean Time to Repair), and better uptime for core systems.

-How FP McCann Streamlined Their Network Monitoring?
+How FP McCann Streamlined Their IT Operations and Network Monitoring?

 FP McCann, one of the UK’s largest manufacturers of precast concrete solutions, operates across a wide geography.
 They have multiple remote sites.
 In the past, IT teams depended on multiple standalone tools for network and server management.